-If you are visiting this page, it is likely that you are a friend, professor, staff member, or family member who is concerned about the well-being of a Trinity student.
-On this page you will find advice about offering help, including making a referral to Counseling Services, should you realize that the student needs more assistance than you can offer.
+If you are a friend, professor, staff member, or family member who is concerned about the well-being of a Trinity student, this page offers advice about offering help, including making a referral to Counseling Services.

 MODERATE-LEVEL CONCERN: If the student appears to be in distress without being suicidal or violent: